Discovering Conservation Laws using Optimal Transport and Manifold Learning: Heuristic Score for a Minimal Diffusion Maps Embedding

-To compute our final heurstic score (Fig.\ \ref{fig:score}c), we take the product of the relative length scale $l_i/l_1$ (Fig.\ \ref{fig:score}a) with the unpredictability measure $m_i$ (Fig.\ \ref{fig:score}b).
+is the product of the relative length scale $l_i/l_1$ (Fig.~\ref{fig:score}a) and the unpredictability measure $m_i$ (Fig.~\ref{fig:score}b).
 We find this simple combined score performs well for identifying relevant embedding components by removing both noise components as well as redundant components.